cmac994/meteo-krig/README.md

 <img width="1680" height="280" src="data/Plots/20180515/altimeter_derecho.gif">

-This repository provides code and example visualizations of techniques used in the methodology of McNicholas and Mass (2020; in Prep).
+This repository provides code and example visualizations of techniques used in the methodology of McNicholas and Mass (2020; in prep).

-Multi-resolution kriging (LatticeKrig; Nytcha, 2015) is used to generate 5-km gridded analyses of sea level pressure (altimeter), every 5-minutes.
+Multi-resolution kriging (LatticeKrig; Nychka et al., 2015) is used to generate 5-km gridded analyses of sea level pressure (altimeter), every 5-minutes.
 These analyses are generated using MADIS pressure observations.
 To account for the temporal variability of observation density/frequency of MADIS, Kalman smoothing is performed.
-Kalman smoothing transforms geo-spatial pressure analyses, generate with LatticeKrig (Nychka et al., 2015), into spatio-temporal pressure analyses that are consistent in both space and time.
+Kalman smoothing transforms geo-spatial pressure analyses, generate with LatticeKrig, into spatio-temporal pressure analyses that are consistent in both space and time.

 The code provided in this repository demonstrates this methodology, wherein pressure observations are analysed using LatticeKrig, smoothed using a Kalman Smoother, and band pass filtered to extract mesoscale pressure perturbations.
-In McNicholas and Mass (2020; in Prep) this approach to pressure analyses is extended from MADIS pressure observations to smartphone pressure observations.
+In McNicholas and Mass (2020; in prep) this approach to pressure analyses is extended from MADIS pressure observations to smartphone pressure observations.

 ### Setup